tumashu/exwm-x/README.md

 13. [Line 'XXXX']: toggle EXWM char-mode/line-mode

-<a id="org90e8089"></a>
+<a id="orgeac25ef"></a>

 ### Move or resize a floating-window without press WIN key.

-By default, EXWM use 's-<down-mouse-1>' to move a floating-window and 's-<down-mouse-3>' to resize a floating-window.
+By default, EXWM use "s-'down-mouse-1'" to move a floating-window and "s-'down-mouse-3'" to resize a floating-window.

-When Exwm-X is enabled, user can drag **the apps title** showed in mode-line to move a floating-window. and left or right click '[Z+]' and '[Z-]' in mode-line to resize a floating-window.
+When Exwm-X is enabled, user can drag **title showed in mode-line** to move a floating-window. and click '[Z+]' and '[Z-]' in mode-line to resize a floating-window.

-<a id="orgf1019e0"></a>
+<a id="org8782572"></a>

 ### Jump-or-exec

-Only run application once. when an application's window is found, jump to this window instead of launch the application again, this feature need the appconfig information in \`exwmx-appconfig-file'.
+If the application's window is found, jump to this window, otherwise, launch the application with command, this feature need appconfigs stored in \`exwmx-appconfig-file'.

-1. The simplest usage:
+1. The simplest usage

         (exwmx-jump-or-exec "firefox")

 2. Define an alias

-    In the following example: \`exwmx-jump-or-exec' will search an appconfig which :alias is "web-browser", and then run this appconfig's :command.
+    Search an appconfig which :alias is "web-browser", and run this appconfig's :command.

         (exwmx-jump-or-exec "web-browser" nil t)

-<a id="orgd8c31fb"></a>
+<a id="orgab4035e"></a>

-### Dmenu
+### Dynamic menu

-\`exwmx-dmenu' is just dynamic menu, user can input the command in minibuffer, then execute it. ivy is used to complete.
+\`exwmx-dmenu' let user input a dmenu command in minibuffer, and execute it, ivy is used to complete.

-\`exwmx-dmenu' support the following command prefix:
+\`exwmx-dmenu' support some command prefixes:

-1.  ",": run command in terminal emulator, which is set by variable \`exwmx-terminal-emulator', for example: command ",top" will execute a terminal emulator, then run "top" command.
+1.  "," -> run a dmenu-command in terminal emulator, for example, dmenu-command ",top" will execute a terminal emulator, then run shell command: "top" .

+    Note: user can change terminal emulator with the help of variable \`exwmx-terminal-emulator'.
-2.  ";": run an emacs command which name is exwm:<input>, command ";firefox" will run emacs command exwm:firefox.
+2.  ";" -> run an emacs command which name is exwm:<input>, for example, dmenu-command ";firefox" will run emacs command exwm:firefox.
-3.  "-" split window top-to-bottom, for example: the result of command "-32" is that 3 windows on top and 2 windows in buttom.
+3.  "-" -> split window top-to-bottom, for example, the result of dmenu-command "-32" is that 3 windows on top and 2 windows in buttom.
-4.  "|" split window left-to-right, for example: the result of command "|32" is that 3 windows at left and 2 window at right
+4.  "|" -> split window left-to-right, for example, the result of dmenu-command "|32" is that 3 windows at left and 2 window at right

-User can customize \`exwmx-dmenu' by \`exwmx-dmenu-prefix-setting'.
+User can customize the prefixes of \`exwmx-dmenu' with the help of \`exwmx-dmenu-prefix-setting'.

-<a id="orgcb40d31"></a>
+<a id="orgb8ee4e2"></a>

 ### Send a string to application

-When run \`exwmx-sendstring', a buffer will be poped up and user can edit it. after run command \`exwmx-sendstring-finish', the content of the buffer will be sent to the current application's input field.
+When run \`exwmx-sendstring', a buffer will be poped up to let user edit. after run command \`exwmx-sendstring-finish', the content of the buffer will be sent to the input field of current application.

-\`exwmx-sendstring-from-minibuffer' is a simple version of \`exwmx-sendstring', it use minibuffer to get user input.
+\`exwmx-sendstring-from-minibuffer' is a simple version of \`exwmx-sendstring', it use minibuffer to get input.

-\`exwmx-sendstring-from-kill-ring' can select a string in kill-ring then send, to application.
+\`exwmx-sendstring-from-kill-ring' can select a string in kill-ring then send this string to application.

-NOTE: if \`exwmx-sendstring' can not work well with an application, you should set :paste-key of this application with the help of \`exwmx-appconfig'.
+NOTE: if \`exwmx-sendstring' can not work well with an application, user should set :paste-key of this application with the help of \`exwmx-appconfig'.

-<a id="org2319a8e"></a>
+<a id="orgd05e578"></a>

 ## Install